 These predictive algorithms sample multiple, statistically significant data sets and have been proven to accurately reflect spot instance behavior in the broader AWS EC2 environment.

 Predictive Rebalancing features

-Spot by NetApp customers using Elastigroup and Ocean for web applications and containerized workloads respectively, can now run a broader range of workloads, even those that are more sensitive to interruptions – for example, applications that have long draining times – on inexpensive EC2 spot instances without concern for downtime or performance degradation.
+Spot by NetApp customers using Elastigroup for applications can now run a broader range of workloads, even those that are more sensitive to interruptions – for example, applications that have long draining times – on inexpensive EC2 spot instances without concern for downtime or performance degradation.

 Once you have chosen your desired cluster configurations, you can define the parameters for managing your spot instances in the event of actual or potential interruptions.